 The best souvenirs from Mexico for great travel gifts

-If you are wondering what you could take home from your trips to Mexico that is unique and original, in this post I have got you covered.
-In fact, I am sharing some of the best souvenirs from Mexico that are typical for different regions.
+If you are wondering what you could take home from your trips to Mexico that is unique and original, in this post, I have got you covered.
+In fact, I am sharing some of the best souvenirs from Mexico that are typical of different regions.

-Most of the objects that today are considered Mexico souvenirs, in the past were considered actually everyday utensils, tools, weapons, clothes, or ceremonial elements.
+Most of the objects that today are considered Mexican souvenirs, in the past, were considered actual everyday utensils, tools, weapons, clothes, or ceremonial elements.
 They were made using raw materials from villages and towns and sold in the markets, “tianguis” (open-air markets), traded, and eventually, exported to other countries and colonies.

 “Souvenirs”, Mexican crafts, or popular art are also part of the syncretism that is an inherent part of our culture.